 Can you withdraw the job offer?

-This will ultimately depend on whether you have made the applicant a conditional or unconditional job offer.
+Whether you can withdraw a job offer will ultimately depend on whether you have made the applicant a conditional or unconditional job offer.

 Withdrawing unconditional job offers